kent-map/chirpy/_posts/2025-02-08-river-dour.md

 Today the river is much cleaner, the brown trout swim in the clear water and Dover is proud of its little stream.

+Banner image credit: Russell Gardens by Marathon, [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0), via Wikimedia Commons.
 This article was written specially for Dover at Night 2025.

 {% include embed/image.html src="wc:Wellington_Dock_-_geograph.org.uk_-_4588572.jpg" aspect="1.334" caption="Wellington Dock" %}